withastro/docs/src/pages/en/guides/content-collections.md

 ### Custom entry slugs

 By default, Astro will generate a `slug` for each content entry based on its file path.

 If you want to generate custom slugs for each entry, you can provide a `slug()` function in `defineCollection()`.
-A custom `slug()` function will be passed the entry ID, default slug, parsed frontmatter (as `data`), and the raw body of the entry.
+Your `slug()` function can use the entry ID, default slug, parsed frontmatter (as `data`), and the raw body of the entry to generate the slug.

+For example, to use a frontmatter `permalink` property as the slug for your blog pages instead of the file path, you can use the following `slug()` function.
+For extra safety, conditionally return the entry's `defaultSlug` as a fallback.

 ```ts {5-9}
 // src/content/config.ts